Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 The `/clear` command does not support matching multiple item types in one call.
 When you need to count or remove items that span several `typeId` values (such as any color of wool, or any type of flower), you need to iterate the player's inventory manually.

-Using a `Set` for the allowed type IDs makes the lookup O(1) per slot:
+Both helpers take an array of `typeId` strings and use a `Set` internally for fast lookups:

 ```js
 const WOOL_IDS = [